 Working with Europe and its professionals have developed and implemented very many and rather different European initiatives for many years.

 As European projects are our main activity, we give you a few examples here.

 You are welcome to request more information about these past and present initiatives.
 Some of the initiatives have produced outcomes available in Open Resources to the left.

-The examples are not placed in any specific order, but you will find recent project examples at the end of the list.
+The examples are not placed in any specific order.

 Exploiting useful European and local resources to create new cross-sector infrastructures of collaboration and thus supporting the development of learning communities

 Making creative non-formal media environments available for NEET youth and young people not benefitting from traditional school education - inspired by the Computer Clubhouse Network, established by the MIT Media Lab in Boston

 Making playful programming and computing an attractive cross-subject field in school education, thus supporting new ways of learning and exploration, also for children and young people not working well in traditional education

 Offering mature and long-term unemployed adults in dead-end situations new directions through capacity building to take action in their communities - using powerful gamification principles to motivate, encourage and build up more entrepreneurial mentality